Innovative biotechnology leader developing transformative new drugs

 Non Executive Director

-Marcus Frampton is the Chief Investment Officer of the Alaska Permanent Fund Corporation (APFC), an $80 billion sovereign wealth fund for the State of Alaska.
+Marcus Frampton is the Chief Investment Officer of the Alaska Permanent Fund Corporation (APFC), a US$80 billion sovereign wealth fund for the State of Alaska.
 In this role, he oversees APFC’s investment team and leads all portfolio investment decisions within the strategic framework set by the Board of Trustees.

 Frampton joined APFC in 2012, bringing a diverse background in investment banking, private equity, and asset management.
 He began his career as an Investment Banking Analyst and Associate at Lehman Brothers (2002–2005) before transitioning to private equity investing at PCG Capital Partners (2005–2010).
 He later served as an executive at LPL Financial, a private equity-backed portfolio company, from 2010 to 2012.